-Snapshotting software is typically proprietary to the particular storage system vendor which means it may not be possible to collect or combine snapshots from different storage systems.
-Also, snapshots are “internal” processes, meaning that the snapshots are stored on the same system as the source data.
-To use snapshots as a backup, they have to be moved to a separate system by a process called replication, which will make them available if the source system or data fails.
+Snapshotting software is typically proprietary to the particular storage system vendor which means it might not be possible to collect or combine snapshots from different storage systems.
+Also, snapshots are "internal" processes, meaning that the snapshots are stored on the same system as the source data.
+To use snapshots as a backup, they must be moved to a separate system by a process called replication, which will make them available if the source system or data fails.

 Full backup and continuous data protection

 Continuous data protection (CDP) is another method of creating timely and comprehensive backup copies.
 As with other backup approaches, CDP relies on a full backup as the basis of its operation.
-CDP is similar to incremental backups, but the CDP process does not wait until the end of the day to gather and store the changes to the latest full backup.
-Rather, true CDP captures the changes as they happen—or at least as they are committed to storage—and applies them to update the full backup.
+CDP is like incremental backups, but the CDP process doesn't wait until the end of the day to gather and store the changes to the latest full backup.
+Rather, true CDP captures the changes as they happen -- or at least as they are committed to storage -- and applies them to update the full backup.

 Theoretically, CDP should eliminate the need for daily backups and should thus effectively shut the backup window.
-However, CDP is not practical for all applications, especially those that update large amounts of data frequently.
+However, CDP isn't practical for all applications, especially those that update large amounts of data frequently.
 In those cases, the CDP process would likely require too much processing power and other resources, draining performance from the applications.
-Near CDP is an offshoot of CDP and, as its name suggests, does not capture changes continuously, but rather periodically to lessen its processing requirements.
+Near CDP is an offshoot of CDP and, as its name suggests, doesn't capture changes continuously, but rather periodically to lessen its processing requirements.

 Full backups in the world of cloud backup

-Given the large amounts of data they need to process and maintain, many companies today rely on cloud backup services to protect their data rather than hosting the entire backup environment internally.
+Given the large amounts of data they must process and maintain, many companies today rely on cloud backup services to protect their data rather than hosting the entire backup environment internally.
 But even within a cloud backup scenario, full backups play a key role.